shaped-ai/tap-iceberg/README.md

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

+Due to the dependency on PySpark, a Java runtime is required to run this tap, and JAVA_HOME must be set.

 <!--

 Developer TODO: Update the below as needed to correctly describe the install procedure.
 For instance, if you do not have a PyPi repo, or if you want users to directly install from your git repo, you can modify this step as appropriate.